nidge/supermarket-api/src/Supermarket.API/ReadMe.txt

 dotnet run
 Navigate to https://localhost:5001/api/categories to check if the API is working.
 If you see a HTTPS security error, just add an exception to see the results.

-Navigate to https://localhost:5001/swagger to check the API documentation.
+Navigate to https://localhost:5001/swagger to check the API documentation...